ApollosProject/apollos-apps/README.md

 #### from `apollos-apps`

-Register the packages from this repo
+Register the packages with `linkemon`

 ```
 yarn link-packages